leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 ~~~

 ### Blocking I/O
-The default behavior of a socket call is to block until the requested action is completed.
-For
-example, the recv() function in TCPEchoClient.c (page 44) does not return until at least one
-message from the echo server is received.
-Of course, a process with a blocked function is
-suspended by the operating system.
+The default behavior of a socket call in C standard library is to block until the requested action is completed.
+For example, the recv() function in TCPEchoClient.c (page 44) does not return until at least one message from the echo server is received.
+Of course, a process with a blocked function is suspended by the operating system.
 One of the most common models is the synchronous blocking I/O model.
 In this model, the user-space application performs a system call that results in the application blocking.
 This means that the application blocks entirely until the system call is complete (e.g: process calls recvfrom, data is transferred from kernel buffer to user space buffer or error reported)

 ~~~